SharePointPro/IterateAllSubSites/README.md

 # Examples
 **InstallApp.js** - Iterates through every site of a site collection and installs an APP from the Site Collection App Catalog using Rest.
 This example also injects jquery to make REST calls easier.

-**ReplacePermissions.js**:  - Itterate through every site in site collection and update the all Full Control roles.
+**ReplacePermissions.js**:  - Iterate through every site in site collection and update the all Full Control roles.

 *Scenario*: All sites in a site collection needed to have all site owners removed from "Full Control" to "Full Control - No Subsite Creation" so that subsites could only be created by Site Collection Administrators.
 Script was created to itterate through every site and the permissions replaced.

+**TurnOnVersioning.js**: - Iterate through every site then iterate through every document library, check if versioning is turned on, if its not enable it.